aexol-studio/deenruv/.opencode/commands/commit.md

 ---
-description: "Run commit flow: install, build, lint, test, stage, and commit with auto-inferred message"
+description: "Run commit flow: install, build, lint, test, stage, commit with auto-inferred message, and push"
 ---

 Execute the commit flow for the Deenruv monorepo.
 Follow these steps **exactly in order**, stopping immediately on any failure.